gjorquera/Gaston.Life/content/books/how-to-take-smart-notes.md

 The Zettelkasten method shortens this feedback loop by forcing us to, among other things, translate the information into notes written in our own words.
-This process encourages spending time to really understand the information first instead of only collecting ideas that are useless in the long term.
+This process encourages spending time to understand the information first instead of only collecting ideas that are useless in the long term.

 ## Zettelkasten Method